 August 7 & 8, Monday & Tuesday, Kingston, ON

-Monday was a day to catch up and tolerate bad weather.
+Monday was a day to catch up and tolerate bad weather while we waited for the engine repair person.
 We did laundry, walked around town, did jobs on the boat and ate in.
-Today was something else.
+Today, Tuesday, was something else (impatience) since there was still no sign of the mobile marina repair person who said he’d be by last week.

 As we walked we enjoyed all the limestone buildings found around the town and later at Queens University where Monica and I enjoyed the art exhibits at the Agnes Etherington Art Centre.
 The current exhibit showcased the works of Alan Collier called Across Canada which were landscapes from PEI and Newfoundland to British Columbia.
 Paintings donated by the patron saint of the museum, Alfred Bader, were astonishing, including at least three Rembrandt’s and a number of other Dutch masters we enjoyed, especially Jan Lievensz.